documentacao-ustore/ucloud-rtd-manual/MEnglish/ucloud-user.eng.rst

 Interoperability is the capability to interact and interchange data between two or more systems (computers, means of communication, networks, software and other information technology components) according to a defined method, with the purpose to obtain the expected result.
 Interoperability defines if two components of a system, developed with different tools and providers, can or cannot act together.

-The communication between these “systems” is based on the consumption of an Application Programming Interface (API) that enables the sending and receiving of calls for execution of some activity or extraction of some type of stored information.
+The communication between these "systems" is based on the consumption of an Application Programming Interface (API) that enables the sending and receiving of calls for execution of some activity or extraction of some type of stored information.
 The API is a set of norms that makes the communication between platforms through a series of standards and protocols possible.

 Through the APIs, the developers can establish a communication standard (interoperability) between softwares and applications, that way the API usage expands the capacity of a software to communicate with other platforms.